 The deal is done.
 After four and a half years, we have left the EU with a deal.

 We've now got sight of the deal, and it causes significantly less disruption to travel than if we had left without.
 Amongst the pleasant surprises are a rollover of the EHIC and no need for International Driving Permits to drive in almost all of Europe.

 What are my travel rights after Brexit?

-If we do leave with no deal, the government advises you to make sure your passport is less than ten years old, and has at least six months left on it, before you travel to Europe.
-Recent statements by the EU also suggest that - in the event we leave without a deal - British travellers will need to queue up for a passport stamp and may have to answer questions about their trip.
+The UK government advises you to make sure your passport is less than ten years old, and has at least six months left on it, before you travel to Europe.

 Will Brexit affect holiday prices?

 There's several different things to consider in terms of the impact of Brexit on the price of your holiday.

 A weak pound has meant more expensive holidays.
 After the General Election in 2016 the pound rallied briefly but it's now back where it was, well below the pre-2016 level.
 Bear in mind that's just the headline exchange rate though - if you change your pounds at the airport just before you fly, you're likely to get a much worse rate than that.

 If you're worried that the pound will fall between you booking your holiday and the date you travel, you can lock in your exchange rate with a currency card.

 But remember - not all of Europe or the EU uses the Euro.
 If you want your pound to go a bit further, the sterling exchange rate with the Polish zloty is currently relatively strong, and Krakow is a beautiful city to visit any time of year.